 - It is revealed in X-Factor that, as has been widely-speculated for years, Shatterstar really is the biological son of Dazzler and Longshot.
 However, in a twisted Stable Time Loop scenario, Longshot in turn was created using genes taken from Shatterstar when he got blasted into the past, thus in a sense making him his own father's "father".

-- From The Sandman: Desire is revealed to be the grandfather of recurring character Rose Walker, having fathered her mother while her grandmother was in a coma.
+- Desire is revealed to be the grandfather of recurring character Rose Walker, having fathered her mother while her grandmother was in a coma.
 So more of a case of 3/4 human hybrid.
 Rose, her mother and younger brother don't seem to have any explicit powers from their supernatural heritage other than looking young for their ages and being considered a bit more attractive than the average person.
 Interestingly, the titular character isn't shown to have any half-human offspring, but given Desire's penchant for making him fall in love it wouldn't be surprising.

 - He has a son, Orpheus, but he is not half-human, since his mother was the Muse Calliope.
 Though curiously he still was a mortal until his tragic fate led to an unfortunate outcome.